Outline

 Timeline, Fees & Validity for Representative Office in Singapore

 Setting up a RO in Singapore typically takes 5 working days for approval, with a processing fee of $200 payable by cheque, credit card, or bank draft only.
-No cash is accepted.
+However, no cash is accepted.

 Following approval, you’ll receive a one-year validity Letter of Approval, along with a renewal notice sent approximately 2 months before expiry.

-Should there be no response for the renewal of representative office, the authorities will proceed to strike off.
+However, should there be no response for the renewal of the representative office, the authorities will proceed to strike off.
 Take note that you can only renew for a maximum of 3 years.

 Comparison Between RO, Branch & Subsidiary Company in Singapore

 Foreign companies setting up in Singapore have multiple avenues to do so.
-See below for a comprehensive comparison between branch office, subsidiary company, and representative office and what sets them apart from each other.
+See below for a comprehensive comparison between branch office, subsidiary companies, and representative offices and what sets them apart from each other.

 A Representative Office of a foreign commercial entity can operate in Singapore for up to three years, subject to annual evaluation and renewal.
-If they wish to continue beyond this period, they must register with the Accounting & Corporate Regulatory Authority (ACRA) of Singapore.
+Thus, if they wish to continue beyond this period, they must register with the Accounting & Corporate Regulatory Authority (ACRA) of Singapore.

 At what point would it be strategically ideal for you to convert your Representative Office?